mhstrkmp/100-days-of-code-RD1/log.md

 - So proud!
 I'm halfway through the challenge.
 - My Brain and JavaScript starting a friendship ...
 - Building reusable Components in Storybook.js with JavaScript.

+### R1D51
+- Relaxed weekend coding session
+- Working a bit on our project from Friday